-Always a Bigger Fish: In the first game's intro cutscene, a pilot frantically reports that his wing was attacked by Vasudans, only for both parties to be massacred by the far more ferocious, bloodthirsty Shivans on death black ships.
+Always a Bigger Fish: In the first game's intro cutscene, a pilot frantically reports that his wing was fighting a Vasudan patrol, only for both parties to be massacred by the far more ferocious, bloodthirsty Shivans in death black ships.

 Animal Motifs: The Shivans are very fond of insect motifs to be precise.
 The SF Scorpion (which is actually an arachnid, but close enough), SF Mara, SD Lucifer and SJ Sathanas being the most blatant examples, and many of their other ships do appear vaguely insect-like in design.

 And Man Grew Proud: "I remember stories of a glorious civilization... of people with myths of humanity everlasting... and they hurled themselves into the void of space with no fear."